-It is urged that all of the girls who can, especially older girls, attend the Monday afternoon gatherings at sales Office to work for the relief of wounded soldiers.
-Younger girls have responded enthusiastically and are ing very useful work.
+It is urged that all of the girls who can, especially the older girls, attend the Monday afternoon gatherings at the Sales Office to work for the relief of wounded soldiers.
+The younger girls have responded enthusiastically and are doing very useful work.